csesoc/constitution/README.md

         8.4.3 The election will run for at least three academic days.
     8.5 If there is a tie for any Executive position between candidates, the outgoing executives shall have a casting vote in the election.
     8.6 Upon finalising of the election results, they must be pronounced to the membership within one (1) business day.
+        8.6.1 In order to be appointed to an executive position, winner(s) of the election must accept their role and the motion to appoint them has to pass at an Extraordinary General Meeting.
     8.7 Only full members are entitled to vote for the Executive.
     8.8 Voting is to be confidential and anonymous with the exception of, 8.8.1 In the event of a full member being prevented by the School of CSE from accessing the voting site,